StephenJD/lighting_up_your_life/content/en/Teaching/Church/Recalibrating our Definitions.md

 ---
+title: Recalibrating our Definitions.
 type: document
-translationKey: Recalibrating our Definitions
+translationKey: Recalibrating our Definitions.
-title: Recalibrating our Definitions
+geometry: margin=2cm
+geometry: a4paper
 ---
-# Recalibrating our Definitions.

 I believe we have grown so accustomed to services as we know them, that we need to question our assumptions and recalibrate our understanding of